tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/lab-evaluation.md

 If you feel like you have a grasp of the Active Diretory and Group policy managment exercises I want you all to take on the following tasks.

 1. Destroy all your Windows and Ubuntu VM's except the OpenVPN one.
+(This is optional if you want to keep the Windows and Ubuntu VM's around for reference purposes.

-2. Create 3 new VM's 2 Windows and 1 Ubuntu VM.
+2. Create 3 new VM's...
+2 Windowsi VM's and 1 Ubuntu VM.

-3. Create 2 security groups the first security groups should be named "Secure Windows Access" and the second security group should be named "Secure Ubuntu Access.
+3. Create 2 security groups the first security groups should be named `Secure Windows Access` and the second security group should be named `Secure Ubuntu Access`.

-4. The "Secure Windows Access" security group should have the three rules.
-One RDP inbound only to your IP, one inbound only rule by my IP, one All Traffic rule for 172.31.0.0/16 and be associated with your Windows instances you created.
+4. The `Secure Windows Access` security group should have the three rules.
+One RDP inbound only to allow your IP to connect to it via Royal TSX or any ohther RDP client, One inbound only rule by my IP to connect to your Windows instances, one All Traffic rule for 172.31.0.0/16 and be associated with your Windows instances you created so they can talk to one another which will allow the join domain feature to work.

-5. The "Secure Ubuntu Access" security group should have only two rules.
+5. The `Secure Ubuntu Access` security group should have only two rules.
 One SSH access inbound only for your IP and one rule ssh inbound for my IP.

 6. For the two Windows servers one is going to be a domain controller and one is going to be a member server.

 7. The domain controllers computer name is going to be Thanos and the Member server is going to be named Ironman.

 8. On the machine named Thanos that is going to be your domain controller you are going to install Active Directory and name the domain marvel.com.

 9. One the member server named Ironman you are going to create two file shares one called heroes and another called villans.

+9a.
+You are also going to create a homdrive folder directory on the Ironman server and in that directory create home drive folder for each of the heroes and villans.
+Please note you only need to share the homedrive folder and use the \\servname\homedrive\%username% to make the home directory for each user using the Group Policy manager.

 10. In Active Directory create two groups and two OU's the groups and OU's should be named heros and villians.